php-ru/symfony-docs-ru/configuration/multiple_kernels.rst

 stored in ``config/api/`` and ``config/api/ENVIRONMENT_NAME/`` directories.

-The new configuration files can be created from scratch when you load just a few bundles, because it will be very simple.
+The new configuration files can be created from scratch when you load just a few bundles, because it will be small.
 Otherwise, duplicate the existing config files in ``config/packages/`` or better, import them and override the needed options.